GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

 Predict function
 ----------------------
 The second function of the package is the predict function.
-Let's take our dataset "breast_cancer".
-Use it like the example below.
+Let's take our dataset "breast_cancer" and use the function like the example below.

+First of all, we need to partition our dataset into learning and testing data.
+Use the package "caret" to do it.

     install.packages("caret")
     library(caret) #this package has the createDataPartition function

+Then, we chose to take 75% for the learning part and 25% for the test part with the function "createDataPartition".

     trainIndex <- createDataPartition(data$classe,p=0.75,list=FALSE)

+ Split the breast cancer data like this :

     #splitting data into training/testing data using the trainIndex object
     data_TRAIN <- data[trainIndex,] #training data (75% of data)
     data_TEST <- data[-trainIndex,] #testing data (25% of data)
     X_Test = data_TEST[,1:ncol(data)-1]
     Y_Test = data_TEST[,ncol(data)]

+ We use the train data as input to the fit function.

     print(system.time(LogisticRegression <- fit(formula=classe~.,data=data_TRAIN,coef=0.5,mode="batch",batch_size=1,learningrate=0.1,max_iter=100, ncores=0)))
     print(LogisticRegression)
     summary(LogisticRegression)

+Let's take a look at some new function for the print and the summary :

+    print.fit(LogisticRegression)
+    summary.fit(LogisticRegression)

+Call the predict function like this if you want to have
-    pred = predict(LogisticRegression,X_Test,type = "class")
+    pred <- predict(LogisticRegression,X_Test,type = "class")
-    prediction = as.matrix(ifelse(pred$pred==1, "malignant","begnin"))
+    prediction <- as.matrix(ifelse(pred$pred==1, "malignant","begnin"))
     Y_Test=as.matrix(Y_Test)

     table(Y_Test,prediction)